 The models.
 Baby Jogger has two main stroller lines: the City (which the brand dubs as “everyday strollers”) and the Summit, which are all-terrain models designed for off-road adventures (“joggers”).

-We divide Baby Jogger’s City strollers into three sub genres: lightweight models like the City Mini, multi-function strollers like the City Select and double versions of their popular sellers.
+We divide Baby Jogger’s City strollers into three sub genres: lightweight models like the City Mini (pictured above), multi-function strollers like the City Select and double versions of their popular sellers.

 The secret sauce to the City Mini is Baby Jogger’s Quick-Fold technology: pull up on one strap and zip!
 The stroller collapses and folds.
 No complicated buttons or latches.
 No multi-step process.
-The Quick-Fold has super-sized Baby Jogger’s sales of the City series, which boasts five models: the Mini, Mini GT, Elite, Lite and Select.
+The Quick-Fold has super-sized Baby Jogger’s sales of the City series, which boasts four models: the Mini, Mini GT, Elite and Select.

 The tri-wheel City Mini (single $250, 17.1 lbs.; double $445, 26.6 lbs.) is Baby Jogger’s best-selling stroller, featuring a full recline and large canopy.
 In a recent refresh, the City Mini got a few tweaks: a slightly larger seat, an easier to access storage basket and an auto lock feature when the stroller is folded.

 If you aren’t sold on the tri-wheel set-up, there is a four-wheel version of the City Mini (dubbed the City Mini 4-Wheel) for $260.
 It is identical to the three wheel version, just one more wheel.
-(This model will be phased out in 2016).
+(This model is discontinued, but stores are still selling through inventory).
 And if you prefer your four-wheel stroller with a compact umbrella style fold, consider the City Mini Zip ($250, 16.5 lbs).

 To appeal more to off-road users, the City Mini GT ($350, 21.5 lbs.) adds bigger, no-flat tires, as well as an adjustable handle bar with brake, a redesigned seat/canopy that provides more headroom, and an easier to access storage basket.

-New in the past year, Baby Jogger debuted the Vue Lite ($170), which shaves three pounds off the regular Vue to weigh in at 14.6 lbs.
+New in the past year (and replacing the Vue), Baby Jogger debuted the Vue Lite ($170), which shaves three pounds off the regular Vue to weigh in at 14.6 lbs.
 You still get the reversible seat, a nearly flat seat recline and adjustable footrest.